vSense/docker-plex/README.md

 ## How to choose a tag

 There is no particular reason you should run anything but latest version.
-If you deal with any problem after an upgrade, we will keep some older Dockerfile versions for compatibility, if they are still available on plex.tv.

-For exemple:

--   vsense/plex:latest (default)
--   vsense/plex:0.9.12.4.1192-9a47d21 (available version according to repository folders)

 ## Initial Setup